SpotIM/spotim-integration-docs/seo/README.md

 Working with this API requires basic knowledge with Schema.org and specifically with its CreativeWork specification, as Spot.IM will return data in that format.

+## Frontend SEO Integration
+To enable this feature, all publisher needs to do is to add the attribute `data-seo-enabled="true"` to the Spot.IM embed code.
-All the Partner needs to do is embed the returned data in his HTML.
+This will cause Spot.IM to perform the following endpoint call, and embed the returned data in the partner's HTML:

-**API endpoint**
 `https://seo.spot.im/v2/<schema-name>/<spot-id>/<post-id>?json=<true/false>`

 | Parameter 	| Description 	| Example 	|